134130/gh-cherry-pick/README.md

+# gh-cherry-pick

+A GitHub CLI extension to cherry-pick a PR's merged commit based on target branch.

 ## Description

-- A GitHub CLI extension to cherry-pick a PR's merged commit based on target branch.
 - It will be useful when you are using to cherry-pick a PR, which is merged to the main branch, to the release branch.

 ![image](https://github.com/user-attachments/assets/bd95beeb-3366-46a4-b1de-c4825c7f6fc5)